foulboness/MoonBerry-Cafe/README.md

 ---

-## 🎨 Design Inspiration
+## Design Inspiration

-MoonBerry Café was designed to create a cozy and modern digital café experience with elegant visuals and smooth user interaction.
+MoonBerry Café was designed to create a cozy and modern digital recipe experience with elegant visuals and smooth user interaction.

 ---

-## 📦 Deployment
+##Deployment

 This project is deployed on Netlify.

 ---

-## 🙌 Acknowledgements
+## Acknowledgements

-* Coffee shop UI inspirations
+* Recipe website UI inspirations
 * Open-source design resources
 * Netlify hosting platform